pierorex/microsite-backend/README.md

 ###Create users for municipalities
 - To create a new user for a municipality, follow these steps:
   - Go to the administration site (http://<your-url>/admin)
+  - Log in with admin credentials
-  - Create Profile:
+  - Create User:
-    - Click "Add" on the Profile section.
+    - Click "Add" in the User section.
+    - Add a name and password for the user.
-    - Click the green plus sign to add a new user and actually add a one.
+    - Assign the user to a municipality:
+        - Choose or create new municipality.
+This determines the content this user has access to by filtering in the admin site according to his/her municipality.
+     - Save changes
   - Assign permissions to the user:
+    - In the users lists, click on the user you just created
-    - Click the pencil to edit this new user, tick the is_superuser box.
+    - Under the "Permissions" section, tick the "Staff status" box.
+This will allow the user to access the administration site.
-    - Add the following permissions:
+    - Under the "User permissions" subsection, add the following permissions from the left box to the right box:
       - Add/change/delete Dataset
       - Add/change/delete Microsite
       - Add/change/delete Theme
     - Save changes.
-  - Assign the user to a municipality:
-    - Choose or create new municipality.
-This determines the content this user has access to by filtering content in the admin site according to his/her municipality.
-  - Save changes.

 ##For Municipalities
-###Workflow from zero to deployed
+###Workflow from zero to deploy
 - First, create a Microsite and take note of the Microsite ID that is generated for it.
 Enabling a Forum Platform here will enable discussion and participation between citizens in your Microsite.